 On their website and Facebook channel, they report in detail on their experiences and encounters, speak of pioneers who grow corals underwater, train the unemployed on the subject of biodiversity or voice the need to introduce free public transport.
 His companion, Captain Victorien Erussard, has already been appointed ambassador of the 17 Sustainable Development Goals by the French Minister for Ecological Change.

 If the pandemic allows it, the Energy Observer will travel to California next year and cross another ocean – the Pacific Ocean, all the way to Tokyo for the Olympic Games.
 If it doesn't work, they change their plans.
 According to the Frenchman, he has also learned this in the meantime: to adapt to reality and, in case of doubt, to travel a little slower.
 But as long as they reach their destination, and do so using their own renewable energy, their mission is accomplished.
-So far, it has worked every time.
+And so far, it has worked every time.

 Hydrogen as a future resource www.energy-observer.org